 How does RASSA spend its money?

 The Migration Assistance Project runs on a very tight budget.
-By far our greatest expense is the cost of employing two part-time staff, a registered migration agent and a project co-ordinator.
-Our office accommodation on Victoria Square is provided by the Flinders University Law School, whose Clinical Legal Education Program partners with RASSA to support the Project.
-In addition to the cost of wages, we have to cover some office expenses such as stationery, the costs of telephones for our staff, and insurance and other costs associated with providing the service.
+By far our greatest expense is the cost of employing one part-time staff member, a registered migration agent.
+Our office accommodation on Victoria Square is provided by the Flinders University Law School.
+In addition to the cost of wages, we have to cover some office expenses such as stationery, the costs of a telephone, and insurance and other costs associated with providing the service.
 Our management committee is entirely voluntary.
-The cost of operating the Project in 2017 is approximately $7,500 per month.